Sue-Mir/Module5_Capstone/README.md

-# Tracking Flu Outbreaks with Twitter
+# Were US Covid19 daily case numbers a predictor for the NASDAQ stock market index in 2020?

 ## Project Analysis
-Were US Covid19 daily case numbers a predictor for the NASDAQ stock market index in 2020?

 The global Covid19 pandemic has, on an economic scale, shaken markets from all levels from micro to macro.
-But, did it shake the Nasdaq stock index and move faster, if so, which factors of daily US Covid19 ma case numbers were predominant predictors?
+But, did it shake the Nasdaq stock index and move it faster, and if so, which factors of daily US Covid19 ma case numbers were predominant predictors?

 ![header](covid19_stkmkt.png)